ai-se/ai-se.github.io/index.md

 layout: page
 ---

-The AI-for-SE lab  research laboratory focuses on the synergy between AI and software engineering.
+The NcState iSERL research lab explores the synergy between AI and software engineering.

 + As SE is asked to answer